 - Loyalty schemes can dramatically increase retailers’ basket value

-Research states that loyal customers spend 13 per cent more during each transaction.
+(3) Do/will our loyal customers spend more?Research states that loyal customers spend 13 per cent more during each transaction.
 Also, loyal customers (those who visited stores at least ten times) account for about 20 per cent of a company’s customers.
 That 20 per cent drives 80 per cent of your business’s total revenue, and 72 per cent of total visits to your business.
 These types of statistics should act as a benchmark upon which your marketing team can measure the success of the programme.

-The programme must be fully researched to evidence that it is a response to your customer’s feedback, and therefore needs.
+(4) Do our customers want a loyalty programme?The programme must be fully researched to evidence that it is a response to your customer’s feedback, and therefore needs.
 This should show what customers want out of a loyalty programme and how they are likely to respond to it.

-The programme’s aims and timescales should show how a loyalty programme can grow your business.
+(5) What are the objective and KPI’s?The programme’s aims and timescales should show how a loyalty programme can grow your business.
 For example, highly valuable, high-spending customers who have low levels of engagement with your brand could be incentivised to spend more often.

-Ultimately, your loyalty programme should enable valuable customer data to be collected, which can be turned into actionable insight.
+(6) What data/insight can be gathered from the loyalty programme and how can this be utilised across the business?Ultimately, your loyalty programme should enable valuable customer data to be collected, which can be turned into actionable insight.
 There should be the ability to track engagement across multiple touch-points to track customer patterns and behaviours.
 For example, identifying when a customer is about to leave your brand, and taking action to retain them.
 Your marketing director should show how insight should inform all areas of the business.

-As a CEO, you know that with any business decision comes risks, and what’s important is how they will be managed.
+(7) What are the risks?As a CEO, you know that with any business decision comes risks, and what’s important is how they will be managed.
 Does your programme manager or marketing director have a contingency plan and how will they overcome any negative results with a minimum impact on the business?

-Linking back to the objectives and KPIs, benchmarks should be agreed from the very beginning.
+(8) How will we know if the programme is successful?Linking back to the objectives and KPIs, benchmarks should be agreed from the very beginning.
 There should be a solid commitment from all key stakeholders to report back on the programme at all stages.
 Ask your marketing director how this will be done, at what stages, how often and in what format.
 And of course, you should notice the difference on your bottom-line.
 In summary, your loyalty programme should not just fit into your business, but shape it.
 Data doesn’t lie, and the beauty of this data-driven marketing approach allows you to put numbers against engagement.

 Barry Smith is senior consultant at Ikano Insights.